 - 1. Visit the plan's website (QuartzBenefits.com/MedicareAdvantage).
 The Drug List on the website is always the most current. - 2.
-Call Customer Service to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.
-(Phone numbers for Customer Service are printed on the back cover of this booklet.)
+Call a Quartz Champion to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.